PmarchenkoUCode/Usof-Backend-REST-API/README.md

    #### Post module: :white_check_mark: Это уже сделано
     - GET - /api/posts - get all posts.This endpoint doesn't require any role, it ispublic.
     If there are too many posts, you must implement pagination.
 Page size isup to you

     - GET - /api/posts/<post_id>- get specified post data.Endpoint is public

+    – GET - /api/posts/<post_id>/comments- get all comments for the specified post.Endpoint is public